aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 This variable defines the initial number of Zilla Plus instances.

-Optionally override the default initial number of instances to use for Zilla Plus via `cdk.json`, in `zilla-plus` `private` `capacity` variable.
+Optionally override the default initial number of instances for Zilla Plus via `cdk.json`, in the `zilla-plus` `private` `capacity` variable.

 ### `instanceType`: Zilla Plus EC2 Instance Type